rmurphey/js-assessment/README.md

 ## I hate \<some technology you've chosen\>

 This repo uses RequireJS for dependency management and Mocha and expect.js for the tests themselves.
+It uses the BDD style for authoring tests.
 If this doesn't suit you, please fork away, or, better, submit a pull request that lets this be more flexible than it currently is.

 # License